ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/phonegapbuild/building-the-native-apps.html.markdown

  - Any errors will be reported.
 In the event of errors you can Download your app and then log into your PhoneGap:Build account to build from the index.html file of your downloaded app.
 The app will not then be deleted on completion and any errors detected can be investigated.

- - iOS will not be available until you have registered an appropriate certificate and profile in your PhoneGap:Build account.
+ - iOS and Blackberry will not be available until you have registered an appropriate certificate and profile in your PhoneGap:Build account.
 See [https://build.phonegap.com/docs/ios-builds](https://build.phonegap.com/docs/ios-builds) for more information.

+ - Phonegap no longer store your certificate passwords indefinitely and to build you may need to 'unlock' your key.
+See [Key Management](/developers/documentation/ac-mobile-build-phonegap/phonegapbuild/key-management/).